Report for 2020

-For eight years running, I have dedicated one month of the year to a volunteer program at my house in small-town Iceland.
+For last ten years running, I have dedicated one month of the year to a volunteer program at my house in small-town Iceland.
 With a multi-national band of volunteers we have completed a range of tasks, that have cultural and personal value, and had some fun in the meantime: A weekend road trip is part of the program!

 The work: I collect Icelandic books -- probably owning one the countries largest private collection -- and would like help with archiving them into a digital data base.
 The main requirement is having an open mind to learning the Icelandic alphabet -- which is like the English alphabet but with a few extra letters.